EdgarFx/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Undergraduate student majoring in Computer Science and Engineering, The Chinese University of Hong Kong, Shenzhen.
 Research scholar at Carnegie Mellon University (23 summer).
-Visiting student at UC Berkeley as a visiting student (23 spring).
+Visiting student at UC Berkeley(23 spring).
 Looking for a Ph.D. position in 24 Fall.

 As an undergraduate student, I hope to broaden my horizons and learn knowledge in various fields so as to find my real interest.
 Therefore, my previous research areas covered a wide range from economics to computer science and engineering, including:
 1. Carbon Market (ESG evaluation system, carbon disclosure and carbon quotas, policy analysis);